-Knowing how to perform this procedure correctly will help you increase your workflow and create more sophisticated audio tracks.
-In this post I will show you in a simple way how to combine samples to turn them into Loops, so stay tuned!
+In this post, I will teach you in a simple way how to combine samples to turn them into loops, so stay tuned!

 1- The first thing to do is to select the audio tracks or vocals to be merged in the Playlist.